developtheweb/meowchi/docs/MAC_INSTALLATION.md

 ## Installing Meowchi on macOS

+Meowchi supports both Intel and Apple Silicon Macs (M1/M2/M3).
+The app is built as a universal binary that runs natively on both architectures.

 When you download and open the Meowchi DMG file, you may encounter security warnings because the app isn't signed with an Apple Developer certificate.

 ### Method 1: Right-Click to Open (Recommended)